We speak multiple languages :

 • Improper tongue posture - This problem can lead to a narrow palate, which can affect facial growth.
 This can cause an open bite, speech impediments, teeth grinding, sleep apnea, and more.
 In this case, functional orthopedics can help position the tongue properly and prevent teeth from shifting.

-If you’re looking for orthodontic and functional orthopedic services for your family, contact us at Franklin Dental Centre.
+If you’re looking for orthodontic and functional orthopedic services for your family, contact us at Fort McMurray Smiles.
 Our family dentists in Fort McMurray can help you achieve healthy gums and teeth at all stages of life.

 Our unique hours are specifically designed with you in mind.
 We want to make sure you have access to the dentist you want to consult; no matter what your busy schedule holds.